-- 5.2.2 The type of commercial uses permitted will be restricted to those that are included in the "Mixed Commercial-Light Industrial" definition under section 5.2.1.
-The gross floor area, height and the maximum coverage will be regulated by way of zoning by-law amendment.
-Notwithstanding the generality of the above, the erection of retail and commercial establishments shall not be located in the form of a shopping centre planned and developed as a unit. - 5.2.3 The vehicular access to lands designated Mixed Commercial-Light Industrial as shown on Schedule SP25(a) shall be restricted to internal roads only, with no direct access permitted from Steeles Avenue East and Kennedy Road South.
+6.2.2 The type of commercial uses permitted will be restricted to those that are included in the Mixed Commercial-Light Industrial definition under section 6.2.1.
+The gross floor area, height and maximum coverage will be regulated by way of zoning by-law amendment.
+Notwithstanding the generality of the above, the erection of retail and commercial establishments shall not be located in the form of a shopping centre planned and developed as a unit.

-- 5.2.4 The architectural treatment of development abutting Steeles Avenue East shall be such as to be complimentary to the adjacent or nearby industrial and institutional development. - 5.2.5 No outside operations or storage of goods and materials shall be permitted on lands designated Mixed Commercial-Light Industrial. - 5.2.6 The criteria outlined under section 5.1.2 (iii) above shall apply to Mixed Commercial-Light Industrial development. - 5.2.7 Proponents of Mixed Commercial-Light Industrial development shall be required to submit a landscaping plan which must be approved by the City prior to the issuance of building permits. - 5.2.8 Mixed Commercial-Light Industrial uses shall be buffered from institutional areas by means of berms or increased yard widths and depths.
+- 6.2.3 The vehicular access to lands designated Mixed Commercial-Light Industrial as shown on Plate Number 67 shall be restricted to internal roads only, with no direct access permitted from Steeles Avenue East, Kennedy Road South and Highway 410. - 6.2.4 The architectural treatment of development abutting Steeles or nearby industrial and institutional development. - 6.2.5 No outside operations or storage of goods and materials shall be permitted on lands designated Mixed Commercial-Light Industrial. - 6.2.6 The criteria outlined under section 6.1.2(iii) above shall apply to Mixed Commercial-Light Industrial development. - 6.2.7 Proponents of Mixed Commercial-Light Industrial development shall be required to submit a landscaping plan which must be approved by the City prior to the issuance of building permits. - .
+6.2.8 Mixed Commercial-Light Industrial uses shall be buffered from institutional areas by means of berms or increased yard widths and depths.
 Fencing and screening will be required where deemed appropriate.